farfanoide/homebrew-yat.sh/README.md

 How do I install `yat.sh`?
 --------------------------

-Just `brew tap farfanoide/yat.sh` and then `brew install yat.sh`.
-If the formula conflicts with one from mxcl/master or another tap, you can `brew install farfanoide/yat.sh/yat.sh`.
+Just `brew tap farfanoide/yatsh` and then `brew install yatsh`.
+If the formula conflicts with one from mxcl/master or another tap, you can `brew install farfanoide/yatsh/yatsh`.

 You can also install via URL: